tianyi0216/bionlp/clinical_trial/README.md

 ## Outcome Prediction

-The `pytrial_code/outcome_prediction.py` file contains code that predicts the outcome of a clinical trial.
+The `outcome_prediction.py` file contains code that predicts the outcome of a clinical trial.

 ## Site Selection

-The `pytrial_code/site_selection.py` file contains code that selects the sites for a clinical trial.
+The `site_selection.py` file contains code that selects the sites for a clinical trial.

 ## Trial Search

-The `pytrial_code/trial_search.py` file contains code that searches for a clinical trial.
+The `trial_search.py` file contains code that searches for a clinical trial.

 Each file contains code that process the data from various format and create a pytorch dataset and dataloader for the task.

 We also provide a function to integrate LLM into each tasks, by converting the dataset into text data that can be inputed into the LLM, and pre-written prompts to guide the LLM to generate the desired output.

+## Reference

+We have some useful raw codes that were referenced from PyTrial at the directory `pytrial_code/source_code`.